-There were four days in June of 2018 where the Air Quality Index in Cary was in the Orange Zone.
+There were four days in June when the Air Quality Index in Cary was in the Orange Zone.
 I don't recall [although I haven't watched carefully] if Cary has ever had even one day before these with a pollution level so high.
-This zone means that there are at least 150 parts per million of pollutants [in addition to the 410 ppm of carbon] in the atmosphere.
-And this in a town that has no heavy industry, no mining operations, no manufacturing or generating plants that stream noxious smoke up and out of their chimneys, and only one mining operation [nearby].
+This zone means that there are at least 150 parts per million of pollutants [in addition to the 418 ppm of carbon] in the atmosphere.
+And this in a town that has no heavy industry, no manufacturing or generating plants that stream noxious smoke out of their chimneys, and only one mining operation [nearby].
 Almost certainly the cause of the extremely high concentration of pollutants is exhaust from the ever-increasing number of vehicles.

 With development moving apace, the number of days with dangerous air will increase, and will subsequently increase each year.
 An AQI in the Orange Zone means that "active adults . . . should limit outdoor activity."
 Active adults!
 It is this problem that requires a strong and focused Department of the Environment to work toward improving the quality of the Town's air and thus the quality of life of its citizens.

 We were told by Cary authorities that there are no Town ordinances that prevent this [ongoing, as of

-January March June 2019] situation, and that what is shown in the video is perfectly legal.
+January March June 2019 December 2021] situation, and that what is shown in the video is not illegal.
 A Cary Department of the Environment could – at the very least – work with the developer and landscaper to institute better grading and sloping practices and suggest the proper planting of trees and bushes that will absorb some of the rainfall.
 Note that it is not raining at all during the video.
-The water is being pumped out of the development's retention pit long after a rainstorm that "dumped" 1.25 inches of rain in a 90-minute period.
+The water is being pumped out of the development's retention pit long after a rainstorm that "dumped" 1.25 inches of rain in a three-hour period.